UBC-STAT/stat-406/computing.md

 git rebase --onto master ac2a8 <new-branch-name>
 git checkout <new-branch-name>
 ```
 This makes the new branch look like the `master` but without the differences from master that are on `ac2a8`.
 It's pretty cool.
 And should work.
+Finally, we switch to our new branch.